 5. Sourdough Bread

 Sourdough bread gets its signature sour flavor from the fermentation process it undergoes.
 The batter for this bread is fermented using naturally occurring yeast and bacteria, then baked into a bread.
 Eating this bread is beneficial for your gut because the millions of good bacteria in it improve your digestion.
 In fact, even though sourdough bread isn’t strictly gluten-free, people with celiac disease can still eat it.
-Studies have shown that not only were
+Studies have shown that not only were people with celiac disease able to eat sourdough, but this bread actually helped their gut heal.

 6. Amaranth Bread